 File Hash Checker for SHA-256 Checksums

-Calculate SHA-256, SHA-1, SHA-384, and SHA-512 checksums for local files without uploading them to a backend.
+Calculate SHA-256, SHA-1, SHA-384, and SHA-512 checksums for local files with browser-side processing for this tool.

 A file hash checker reads a file and creates a deterministic checksum such as SHA-256.